Report a Blue-Green

 - A thick mat or foam may form when a bloom washes onto shore.

-For much of the year, Lake Champlain is safe to swim in, but it is important to be aware of algae blooms.
+For much of the year, Lake Champlain and our inland lakes are safe to swim in, but it is important to be aware of algae blooms.
 Blue-green algae blooms usually don’t occur until July, and are most common in August and September.

 Take precautions for your pets too